AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Well, it doesn't sort the elements in place.
 This implementation leaves some things to be desired, as far as efficiency is concerned.
 IMO, this is mostly a compiler issue.
 Some modern languages (e.g. Formality and Idris 2) can check linearity, that data isn't copied, only manipulated or deleted, allowing the final, compiled program to manipulate data on such calls in-place.
 But there's probably a way to get this working more efficiently in Python, but I don't care enough to do so.

-So, you may be asking yourself, "I this *really* the easy way to sort lists recursively?
+At this point, you may be asking yourself, "is this *really* the easy way to sort lists recursively?
 This all seems abstract and confusing."
 I would say there's a tradeoff one has to make when it comes to making things simple.
-Most tasks that programmers to are special cases of very generic activities.
+Most tasks that programmers do are special cases of very generic activities.
 Everything arises out of an adjunction, or a fibration, etc. We can make things very simple by climbing the tower of abstraction, but the tradeoff is that our most commonly used functions will become ever more abstruse.
 For my money, I think the cost is worth it.
-The other direction is to stay grounded at the bottom of the tower of abstraction; forever dwelling on miscellaneous details, even when they could be ignored.
+The alternative is to stay grounded at the bottom of the tower of abstraction; forever dwelling on miscellaneous details, even when they could be ignored.

-As a practical demonstration, all the code written in this post ran the first time, without any modification.
+As a practical demonstration, I'll point out that all the code written in this post ran the first time, without any modification...
 Well, that's not quite true. `duel_filter_alg` didn't work at first because of an indentation error, but that was genuinely it.
-Compared to usual Python development; that's quite spectacular.
+There were no errors related to recursion at all.
+It just worked.
+Compared to usual Python development, that's quite spectacular.
 This general approach, called "Recursion Schemes", is a very, very good organizational principle for recursive programs.
 If you want to learn more, [this presentation](https://www.youtube.com/watch?v=_1XXFJgA6fs) is a very nice starting point which points to further resources.